Arthur Mizener: Biography

 In 1951, Mizener published the first biography of Fitzgerald titled The Far Side of Paradise.
 The title alludes to Fitzgerald's debut novel, This Side of Paradise (1920).
 In his biography, Mizener became the first scholar to interpret Fitzgerald's novel The Great Gatsby in the context of the American Dream.
 "The last two pages of the book," Mizener wrote, "make overt Gatsby's embodiment of the American Dream as a whole by identifying his attitude with the awe of the Dutch sailors" when first glimpsing the New World.
 He noted Fitzgerald emphasized the dream's unreality and viewed the dream as "ridiculous."
 Mizener popularized his interpretations of the novel in a series of talks titled "The Great Gatsby and the American Dream."

 Although Mizener's biography proved a commercial success and increased Fitzgerald's posthumous fame, Fitzgerald's close friends such as critic Edmund Wilson argued that the book's anecdotes distorted Scott and Zelda's relationship and personalities for the worse.
 "Arthur Mizener had never known Fitzgerald," Wilson wrote, "and did not in certain respects perhaps very well understand him."
 Despite these distortions, Fitzgerald's acquaintance Budd Schulberg commented that Mizener's biography made "credible the almost incredible life of a man who had the world at his feet when he was 25 and at his throat when he was 40."

 After the release of his 1951 biography, a blind Max Gerlach—the primary inspiration for Fitzgerald's literary character of Jay Gatsby—attempted to contact Mizener.
-Gerlach attempted to communicate to Mizener that he had inspired the character of Gatsby.
+Gerlach sought to communicate to Mizener that he had inspired the character of Gatsby.
 Wrongly believing Gatsby to be an entirely fictional character, Mizener declined to speak with Gerlach.
-Seven years later, Gerlach died on October 18, 1958, at Bellevue Hospital in New York City, and he was buried in a pine casket at Long Island National Cemetery.

 In 1971, two decades later, Mizener released another biography titled The Saddest Story: A Biography of Ford Madox Ford that received critical acclaim but did not achieve the same commercial success.
 Among his many other works, he wrote a supplemental Fitzgerald biography titled Scott Fitzgerald And His World.
 The novel, The Valley of Bones, by Anthony Powell is dedicated to Mizener.
 On February 15, 1988, Mizener died of congestive heart failure at a nursing home in Bristol, Rhode Island, at the age of 80.